 A 2-year treatment with coenzyme Q10 (300 mg/day) as an adjunct therapy in a study of 420 patients with chronic heart failure showed improvement in symptoms and a reduction in major cardiovascular events.
 A study of the effects of long-term treatment with coenzyme Q10 (200 mg/day) plus selenium in a healthy Swedish elderly population showed a significant reduction in cardiovascular mortality compared to those whom were not treated during the 4-year treatment period.

 Clinical studies have shown that coenzyme Q10 can reduce the loss of dopaminergic neurons in Parkinson's patients.
 Experimental studies on animal models report that coenzyme Q10 can protect against nerve cell damage caused by injuries.
 Coenzyme Q10 is also effective in the treatment of Alzheimer's disease thanks to its antioxidant properties.
-In a study conducted with a pediatric patient group consisting of 1550 cases with frequent headache complaints, plasma coenzyme Q10 levels of inpiduals were low, and it was stated that both headache frequency and migraine assessment questionnaire scores were significantly reduced when 3mg/kg/day coenzyme Q10 was given to inpiduals with low plasma coenzyme Q10 levels for 97 days.
+In a study conducted with a pediatric patient group consisting of 1550 cases with frequent headache complaints, plasma coenzyme Q10 levels of individuals were low, and it was stated that both headache frequency and migraine assessment questionnaire scores were significantly reduced when 3mg/kg/day coenzyme Q10 was given to individuals with low plasma coenzyme Q10 levels for 97 days.
 For these reasons, it is suggested that coenzyme Q10 supplementation may benefit patients suffering from neurodegenerative diseases.

 There is no known absolute contraindication for coenzyme Q10, but caution should be taken in pregnant or breastfeeding women or young children.